SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 #### SSO properties
-The following parameters need to be configured inside Program Management for SSO.
+The following parameters need to be added into a Program Management TDSAdmin configuration for integration with SSO:

 * `permission.uri=https://<permission-app-context-url>/rest`  - The base URL of the REST api for the Permissions application.
 * `tdsadmin.security.profile=prod`  - The name of the environment the application is running in.
 For a production deployment this will most likely be "prod. (it must match the profile name used to name metadata files).